Byzantine-Tolerant Consensus in GPU-Inspired Shared Memory: Introduction

 These hardware faults can manifest as arbitrary or erroneous software behavior, which can be particularly challenging to predict and mitigate.
 Transient faults, such as bit flips caused by cosmic rays or voltage fluctuations, are notoriously difficult to model.
 We argue that a Byzantine fault-tolerant (BFT) approach is well-suited for handling such unpredictable failures, as it can provide correctness guarantees even in the presence of arbitrary faults.

-\textbf{Motivation for Byzantine Consenus in GPUs.} Agreement among multiple parties is a fundamental problem in distributed computing for a wide range of applications \cite{kshemkalyani:book:2011}.
+\textbf{Motivation for Byzantine Consensus in GPUs.} Agreement among multiple parties is a fundamental problem in distributed computing for a wide range of applications \cite{kshemkalyani:book:2011}.
 Considerable research efforts have been directed toward delving into consensus mechanisms within shared memory systems.
-Currently, there is an increased emphasis on Byzantine fault-tolerant shared objects \cite{CKDISC2021,KMPOPODIS2023}.
+Currently, there is an increased emphasis on Byzantine fault-tolerant shared objects \cite{CKDISC2021,KMPOPODIS2023}.\mpcolor{ This interest is further motivated by the universality of consensus \cite{Maurice:1991:ACMTrans}, as solving consensus enables the wait-free implementation of all shared objects in asynchronous systems.}

-A robust consensus protocol can ensure priority-aware scheduling, prevent resource starvation, and optimize performance in multi-tenant GPU systems.
+A robust consensus protocol can ensure priority-aware scheduling, prevent resource starvation, and optimize performance in multi-tenant GPU systems \mpcolor{ \cite{Kolesnichenko+:2017+GPCE}}.
 Thus, considering the popularity of GPU systems and the Byzantine errors that can possibly be exhibited by these systems (as argued above), in this work we explore Byzantine Fault-tolerant Consensus algorithms in GPU Shared memory systems.

 \textbf{Contributions.} The main contributions of this paper are the following: (a) We formalize a novel GPU-inspired Shared Memory Model that abstracts the unique features of the GPU architecture detailed above (\secref{model}). (b) We detail the Byzantine Consensus problems we consider in this work (Section~\ref{sec:ByzIntro}) and develop a Byzantine-tolerant consensus solution tailored for this memory model, thus demonstrating its utility (\secref{solns}).
-Our solution utilizes the \BVCAS object, a novel shared object we introduce and specify. (c) We rigorously prove the solution's correctness and fault-resilience (Section~\ref{sec:correctness}).
+Our solution utilizes the \BVCAS object, a novel shared object we introduce and specify.
+In Appendix~\ref{app}, we provide a \BVCAS implementation which is built using CAS. (c) \mpcolor{We prove }the solution's correctness and fault-resilience (Section~\ref{sec:correctness}).